+"Practical Judging' session is Session 2 of the "Introduction to Aerobatic Judging" class.
-- 'Practical Judging' session is Session 2 of the - "Introduction to Aerobatic Judging" class. - (a) In order to attain currency and be added to the IAC Approved List of Judges for the current contest year, each Judge must pass the current year IAC Revalidation and Currency (R&C) Exam with a minimum score of 80% and have been a grading or Chief Judge for thirty (30) flights within the previous calendar year in IAC sanctioned contests.
-Equally acceptable will be judging twenty-five (25) flights provided at least 5 flights were Advanced or Unlimited Free Programs. - (b) If a judge did not serve as a grading or Chief judge for the number of flights prescribed in 2.6.3(a), but has attended an approved IAC "Advanced Aerobatic Judging" seminar, or the

-"recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" seminar within the previous two (2) calendar years, currency may be retained by passing the current year IAC Revalidation and Currency (R&C) Exam.

-- (c) If a judge did not serve as a grading or Chief judge for the number of flights prescribed in 2.6.3(a), and has not either: - (1) Attended a sanctioned IAC "Advanced Aerobatic Judging" seminar or, - (2) Attended the "Practical Aerobatic Judging" session of the "Introduction to Aerobatic Judging" training within the previous two (2) calendar years,

-Then currency may be retained by either:

-- (1) Attending a sanctioned IAC "Advanced Aerobatic Judging" seminar or, - (2) Attending the "Practical Aerobatic Judging" session of the "Introduction to Aerobatic Judging" training, and passing the current year IAC Revalidation and Currency (R&C) Exam. - (d) In addition, a National Judge will revert to a "Regional-N" Judge currency unless they have either: - (1) Attended an approved IAC "Advanced Aerobatic Judging" seminar or the "recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" seminar within the previous three (3) calendar years; or - (2) Performed as a Judge at the U.S. National Aerobatic Championships in the previous contest year. - (e) A judge retains currency until the publication of the current year IAC Revalidation and Currency (R&C) Exam, as long as that judge's name was on the list of qualified judges as of December 31 of the previous year.
+- (a) In order to attain currency and be added to the IAC Approved List of Judges for the current contest year, each Judge must pass the current year IAC Revalidation and Currency (R&C) Exam with a minimum score of 80% and have been a grading or Chief Judge for twenty-five (25) flights within the previous calendar year in IAC sanctioned contests.
+Equally acceptable will be judging twenty (20) flights provided at least 5 flights were Advanced or Unlimited Free Programs. - (b) If a judge did not serve as a grading or Chief judge for the number of flights prescribed in 2.6.3(a), but has attended an approved IAC "Advanced Aerobatic Judging" seminar, or the "recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" seminar within the previous two (2) calendar years, currency may be retained by passing the current year IAC Revalidation and Currency (R&C) Exam. - (c) If a judge did not serve as a grading or Chief judge for the number of flights prescribed in 2.6.3(a), then currency may be regained by: - (1) Attending a sanctioned IAC "Advanced Aerobatic Judging" seminar or, - (2) Attending the "Practical Aerobatic Judging" session of the "Introduction to Aerobatic Judging" training or, - (3) At a chapter practice day, a contest practice day, or as a non-contest activity behind the Judges Line curing contest flying, the non-current Judge must award grades for a minimum of three flights, each flight composed of a minimum of nine figures, under the supervision and coaching of a current Judge.
+The supervising Jude shall report the satisfactory accomplishment of this requirement to IAC. - (4) The non -current judge must also pass the current year IAC Revalidation and Currency (R&C) Exam in order to be considered current.
+This may be accomplished before or after the other training outlined in 2.6.3 (c). - (d) In addition, a National Judge will revert to a "Regional-N" Judge currency unless they have either: - (1) Attended an approved IAC "Advanced Aerobatic Judging" seminar or the "recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" seminar within the previous three (3) calendar years; or - (2) Performed as a Judge at the U.S. National Aerobatic Championships in the previous contest year. - (e) A judge retains currency until the publication of the current year IAC Revalidation and Currency (R&C) Exam, as long as that judge's name was on the list of qualified judges as of December 31 of the previous year.